 Apart from work with a few chosen colleagues and scholars, our Academy is a virtual undertaking.
-China Heritage is the online home of our work and it will be complimented over the next year by three other interconnected sites, all designed by Callum Smith.
+China Heritage is the online home of our work and it will be complimented over the next few years by three other interconnected sites, all designed by Callum Smith.
 These are:

-- China Heritage Annual, a New Series that revives China Heritage Quarterly, which went into abeyance in 2012 [launched in Shanghai in March 2017].
+- China Heritage Annual, a New Series that revives China Heritage Quarterly, which went into abeyance in 2012 [launched in Shanghai in March 2017]; and,

 - A New Sinology Reader develops the ideas I first proposed with the founding of the China Heritage Project, and which informed the creation of the Australian Centre on China in the World.